Parathantl/tesseract_gui/README.md

 # For Windows

-Download the EXE file from [Release Repository](https://github.com/Parathantl/tesseract_gui/releases).
+Download release folder from [Release Repository](https://github.com/Parathantl/tesseract_gui/releases).

 It is currently available for 64 bit only.
 Soon, this will be available to 32 bit too.